ozoneplatform/ozp-iwc/tutorial/11_owfEventing.md

 ---
 layout: tutorial
-title: OWF7 Migration: Eventing API
+title: OWF7 Migration Eventing API
 ---
 # Migration from OWF Eventing to IWC Data API
 This tutorial is for developers who are migrating applications previously developed for the Ozone Widget Framework (OWF)